shreyacupcake/Customer-Segmentation/README.md

 - Pairplot of the dataset colored by gender.
 - Countplot of gender distribution.
 - Distribution plots for age, annual income, and spending score.

+## Clustering
+Perform KMeans clustering and determine the optimal number of clusters using the elbow method and silhouette score.